 In comparison to Full Sail University’s homepage

-In contrast to the examples above that deliver unique, personalized post-click experiences to segmented audiences, the Full Sail homepage introduces the school by providing a comprehensive overview:
+In contrast to the examples above that deliver unique, personalized post-click landing pages to segmented audiences, the Full Sail homepage introduces the school by providing a comprehensive overview:

 - Extensive header navigation with dropdown menus allows visitors to easily visit other pages instead of converting directly through this page.